carpentries-incubator/hpc-intro/README.md

 ## Getting Started

-Copy `_config_template.yml` to create `_config.yml` and then edit the settings in the top half.
+1. Run `bin/initialize` to create files that can't be stored in the template repository, then edit `_config.yml` as described in the episode on organization.

-For a list of helpful commands run `make` in this directory.
+2. For a list of helpful commands run `make` in this directory.
     If you are looking for things to work on, please see [the list of issues for this repository][issues].

 [collections]: https://jekyllrb.com/docs/collections/
 [issues]: https://github.com/gvwilson/new-lesson-example/issues/